Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \subsection{Universal circle}

-One consequence of Matsumoto's result (Theorem \ref{teo.matsumoto}) is that we can compare the geometry of leaves of a minimal foliation of $M$ with that of hyperbolic disks simultaneously (a far reaching generalization of this fact is given by Candel's uniformization theorem, see \cite[Chapter 7]{Calegari-book}).
+One consequence of Matsumoto's result (Theorem \ref{teo.matsumoto}) is that every minimal foliation in $M$ is homeomorphic to our model and so we can compare the geometry of leaves with that of hyperbolic disks simultaneously.
 This allows to make natural projections into $\HH^2$ of lifts of leaves of a minimal foliation $\cF$ in $M$ to the intermediate cover $\wihatM$ or universal cover $\wt M$.